60,000 Q&A topics -- Education, Aloha, & Fun

 - Niantic, Connecticut

-Readers: muriatic acid will fume!
-So not only is it dangerous to use, but the fumes will attack stainless steel and plated fixtures (maybe down in your kitchen as well as up in the bathroom.
-SO use only with really good ventilation as well as proper protective clothing, including goggles and protective gloves
+!!
+Readers: muriatic acid is a gas dissolved in a liquid, it is not a liquid.
+So it will fume!
+So not only is it dangerous to use, but the fumes will attack stainless steel and plated fixtures (maybe down in your kitchen as well as up in the bathroom).
+SO use only with really, really good ventilation as well as proper protective clothing, including goggles [affil. link to product info on Amazon] and Rubber Gloves [affil. link to product info on Amazon].
+Good luck.

 I've now got a rubber-ducky yellow jetted tub in my new house (whose idea was THAT?!) and hope the same process will work again...
 I'll try to remember and post my results - good, bad or ugly.
 Cheers!